diogro/expressionVariance-manuscript/main.md

 Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 Our result that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (Partial Spearman correlation $\rho_s$ = 0.32, $p < 10^{-3}$), showing the opposite relationship between variance and mean expression when considering pLI.

 We also explored the distribution of expression variance among the genes associated with GO terms.
-For this, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).
+For this, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 from the top of the GO hierarchy).
 Using only the set of genes that are associated with at least one of these level-3 terms, we separated the genes into expression variance deciles, with the first decile having the lowest variance.
 We then counted how many genes in each decile have been associated with each term.
 If variance rank is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
 We measured how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.
-Higher entropy is associated with more uniform distribution of genes across deciles.
+Higher entropy is associated with a more uniform distribution of genes across deciles.
 GO terms with low entropy indicate some decile is over-represented in the genes associated with that term.
 We also measured skewness for each term, which should be zero if no decile is over-represented, negative if high-variance terms are over-represented, and positive if low-variance deciles are over-represented.
 Skewness by entropy for each GO term can be seen in @fig:skew_entropy .